simonitminds/tmp_kpiconnect/README.md

 New users will need to add their account information to `ansible/inventory/group_vars/all/users.yml` and have the `manage-users` playbook run before they will be able to access the servers.

+# Clearing old releases

+If something goes wrong with deploying a release, 9 times out of 10 it's because that particular environment is out storage space for new releases.

+You can find all the previous and current releases in `/opt/ocm/oceanconnect/releases`.
+When removing them, be careful not to delete the most recent release.

 ### Setting up `yarn`